-In addition to the courses and training sessions, you will carry out a research project.
+In addition to the modules and training sessions, you will carry out a research project.
 You will work in small groups to stimulate the exchange of ideas and co-operation.
-Once you have carried out literature research and produced a practical project proposal, you will spend at least ten full working days in the laboratory; twenty 4-hour time blocks.
+Once you have carried out literature research and produced a practical project proposal, you will spend at least 10 full working days in the laboratory. i.e. twenty 4-hour time blocks.

-This exchange programme is part of the major in “Forensic Laboratory Investigation”, which is part of the “Chemistry” study programme at the Avans School of Life Sciences and Environmental Technology in Breda, the Netherlands.
+This exchange programme is part of the Forensic Laboratory Investigation major, which in turn is part of the Bachelor of Chemistry at the Avans School of Life Sciences and Environmental Technology in Breda, the Netherlands.